equito-network/equito-ping-pong-hardhat/README.md

-# Equito Hardhat Template
+# Equito Ping Pong Example with Hardhat

+Welcome to the Equito Ping Pong Example with Hardhat repository!
+Its purpose is to showcase how to write cross-chain contracts using Equito, the fastest cross-chain protocol.
+This example has been created by following the guide in [the official documentation](https://docs.equito.network/tutorial/intro).

-Welcome to the Equito Hardhat Template!
-This project is pre-configured for Equito EVM smart contract development and deployment using Hardhat.
+This repository has been generated using the [Equito Hardhat Template](https://github.com/equito-network/equito-hardhat-template), pre-configured for Equito EVM smart contract development and deployment using Hardhat.
 It also includes contracts from the [equito-evm-contracts](https://github.com/equito-network/equito-evm-contracts) repository.
 If you're looking to use Hardhat as a framework to build and deploy your smart contracts, this template repository offers a robust foundation to get started quickly.
 Fork this template, create new files in the `contracts/` folder, and start building your smart contracts right away!

 ## Project structure